Below you’ll find answers to our most frequently asked questions about palliative care and euthanasia for your pet.

 + How and when can I book an appointment?

-If possible, please provide us as much notice as possible before your desired appointment date.
+Please provide us with as much notice as possible before your desired appointment date.
 We understand that advance notice is not always possible and will try our best to accommodate you.

 Lifting Stars Pet Homecare is not an emergency service.
 If your pet is in a state of emergency, please contact your regular veterinarian or your local veterinary emergency clinic.